 The Nevasa’s first port-of-call, before Cyprus and before Israel, was the ancient city of Ephesus, loved by tourists for its Roman ruins.
-I vaguely remember kicking a brick sized white stone with my sneakers and finding Greek writing on the underside.
+I vaguely remember kicking a brick-sized white stone with my sneakers and finding Greek writing on the underside.
 Otherwise, I was bored to tears by it all.

-It wasn’t until many years later, well after I became an evangelical christian, that I learned Ephesus was the city to which the very architect of Christianity, the Apostle Paul, wrote the 10th book of the New Testament, the book of Ephesians.
+It wasn’t until many years later, well after I became an evangelical Christian, that I learned Ephesus was the city to which the very architect of Christianity, the Apostle Paul, wrote the 10th book of the New Testament, the book of Ephesians.
 Or so they say.
-That book could have also been written by a different author, one strongly influenced by Paul’s thought.
+That book could have also been written by a different author, one strongly influenced by Paul’s thoughts.
 The fancy word for that practice is “pseudepigrapha” — a practice that would drop like a bomb in my life many decades later.

-It seems odd to me now that I waited as long as I did, too long really, to take a hard, rigorous, disciplined, studied look at the Bible and the men who wrote it, considering, as I did for 30 years, that the scriptures were inspired by “God” and useful for virtually every aspect of my life.
-“Be in the word” I was continually admonished by my christian leaders, but paradoxically, it was that very immersion that contributed to my undoing as a christian.
+It seems odd to me now that I waited as long as I did, too long really, to take a hard, rigorous, disciplined, studied look at the Bible and the men who wrote it, considering, as I did for 30 years, that the scriptures were allegedly inspired by “God” and useful for virtually every aspect of my life.
+“Be in the word” I was continually admonished by my Christian leaders, but paradoxically, it was that very immersion that contributed to my undoing as a Christian.

-I began to doubt the Bible’s acccuracy when I learned about its many contradictions, about pseudepigrapha, about edits and additions made hundreds of years after the original writings, about translations conveniently serving the Roman Catholic narrative.
+I began to doubt the Bible’s accuracy when I learned about its many contradictions, about pseudepigrapha, about edits and additions made hundreds of years after the original writings, about translations conveniently serving the Roman Catholic narrative.
 The word “hell” for example, was grossly mistranslated (hear my interview with a Bible scholar on that subject.)

 The Lights Turn On

-I realized I had not built my spiritual house on bedrock, but rather on the shifting sands of an inspired set of texts shaped by the spiritually gifted but ultimately flawed hand of man.
+I realized I had not built my spiritual house on bedrock, but rather on the shifting sands of an inspired set of texts shaped by the spiritually gifted but ultimately flawed hands of men.
 The scriptures were and are indeed useful, and I am still mindful of them, but I do not believe their predictions of my final destiny.
 That destiny, I believe, is in the hands of a “God” too great for any man to comprehend.

 Once I finally let go of the notion that I might spend eternity in conscious torment at the hands of a judicious God angry at me for my misbehavior on this side of the metaphysical divide, I was more willing to live life to its fullest, even hedonistically at times, giving less care to how it might affect my destiny and more care about my present moment.
-I was, for example, more willing to cut myself loose from a marriage that wasn’t working, to a woman who didn’t seem to care much for me, and to explore what else the universe had to offer.
+I was, for example, more willing to cut myself loose from a marriage that wasn’t working, to a woman who didn’t seem to care much for me, and explore what else the universe had to offer.
 That is the marriage one reads about in the opening chapters of my book Blue Skyways.

 Ghosts That Whisper

 It was not an easy decision for me to leave that marriage, in fact, it was hands-down the hardest decision I have ever made.
-In no small way the tentacles of my christian sense of right and wrong, good and evil, reached deep into my spirit and attempted to strangle me.
+In no small way the tentacles of my Christian sense of right and wrong, good and evil, reached deep into my spirit and attempted to strangle me.